ishikawalab/imtoolkit/docs/source/tutorial/index.rst

 - :doc:`CoherentMIMO-IdealRayleigh-BER.py <CoherentMIMO-IdealRayleigh-BER>`

-    - This example compares the BER performance of the coherent BLAST and spatial modulation schemes
+    - This example compares the BER performance of the coherent Bell laboratories layered space-time (BLAST) and spatial modulation (SM) schemes.

 .. raw:: html